Unlock your potential in AI Leadership with Anjelika Votintseva

 F.A.Q.

-What is AI-augmented leadership decision architecture?
+What is AI-augmented leadership decision system?

 AI-augmented leadership decision architecture is my approach to improving how leaders make important decisions in complex organizations.
 It combines decision process analysis, risk mapping, leadership task analysis, and careful identification of where AI can support thinking, information processing, prioritization, and scenario exploration.
 The goal is not blind automation.
 The goal is better human decisions supported by the right AI in the right place.